 Giselle performs with a local Peruvian Ballet Raíces and Expresiones.
 She is also one of the instructors and helps youngsters interested in promoting the Peruvian culture.

-In 2018, she was the Queen of “Marinera Norteña” representing Club Libertad Filial Metropolitan DMV.
+In 2018, she was the Queen of “Marinera Norteña” representing Club Libertad Filial Metropolitan DMV (DC, Maryland and Virginia).
 Giselle promotes the Marinera Norteña on a regular basis and in early 2019, she traveled to Peru representing the U.S. in a national dance contest.